sweattep/modern_quotes/README.md

 >Everything is related to everything else.
 That's all.
 Just keep that in mind, learn whatever you can and help others learn what they can.
 I do the best I can, and I tell everybody, "Do the best you can for someone else."

+>I believe that everything you do bad comes back to you.
+So everything that I do that's bad, I'm going to suffer for it.
+But in my heart, I believe what I'm doing is right.

 >You're better off making sure you perfect one, maybe two things instead of being mediocre at three and four.

 >working isn't a problem, but everybody needs to be rejuvenated.
 You don't get that time now